It’s 50 years since peace, love and psychedelia burst out from the San Francisco underground into the mainstream, heralding 1967’s Summer of Love.

 Golden Gate Park

-San Francisco’s vast Golden Gate Park was the go-to spot for the hordes piling into the city as 1967 got underway.
-The park’s Polo Fields were the site of The Human Be-In in January 1967, with as many as 30,000 young people gathering to see hippie pioneer Timothy Leary urge them to ‘drop out’, and Big Brother and the Holding Company play their brand of bluesy psychedelic rock.
-Today it’s seen as a defining counterculture event, which kicked off the Summer of Love.
+Speaking of Golden Gate Park, San Francisco’s vast back yard was the go-to spot for the hordes piling into the city as 1967 got underway.
+The park’s Polo Fields were the site of The Human Be-In in January 1967, with as many as 30,000 young people gathering to see hippie pioneer Timothy Leary urge them to ‘drop out’ as Big Brother and the Holding Company play their brand of bluesy psychedelic rock.
+Today it’s seen as a defining counterculture event which officially kicked off the Summer of Love.

-Things are a touch more sedate now, with runners, walkers and cyclists outnumbering hippies.
+Things in Golden Gate Park are a touch more sedate now, with runners, walkers and cyclists outnumbering hippies.
 Take a stroll here on a sunny day with some vintage psych on your iPod, though, and you can still feel the vibes.

 The Fillmore Auditorium